Rubyx-IO/d6-developer-portal/index.md

 | scoring | Description     |
 | WAD | Description     |

-For example to query the loan table, you must use the id `projectID.dwh.loan`.
+For example to query the loan table, you should use the id `projectID.dwh.loan`.

 ### API request